Find a Job/Internship

 Q: How much of a time committment will F/ASIP required?

 A: The workload in F/ASIP is appropriate for a 3-credit course.
-Students will need to attend an all-day F/ASIP Symposium during IAP and attend F/ASIP seminars during the spring semester.
+Students will need to attend an all-day F/ASIP Symposium during IAP and attend a few F/ASIP seminars during the spring semester.
 Further, students will need to dedicate time outside of class to their internship search.

 Q: Can I participate in both F/ASIP and MISTI?